 1. Remove Trigger Foods!

-The main one is DO NOT KEEP THE TRIGGER FOODS IN YOUR HOUSE and by trigger foods I’m referring to foods/snacks that you find you have the least amount of control over to eat, the ones you tend to binge on.
-To limit this, stop buying multipacks or stacking them in your house.
-For those of you that may be thinking “Isn’t this going to build a poor relationship with food” although yes this can be true, but it is also important to ensure you build discipline within yourself and have them moderation.
+The main one is DO NOT KEEP THE TRIGGER FOODS IN YOUR HOUSE and by trigger foods, I’m referring to foods/snacks that you find you have the least amount of control over to eat, the ones you tend to binge on.
+To limit this, stop buying multi-packs or stacking them in your house.
+For those of you who may be thinking “Isn’t this going to build a poor relationship with food?”
+Although, yes, this can be true, but it is also important to ensure you build discipline within yourself and have them in moderation.

-In an ideal world we would like to think that the foods that are classed as trigger foods everyone should be able to have a balanced approach and know when to stop.
-HOWEVER, many people don’t and if they have a trigger food around them they will tend to binge frequently, but its hard to binge on these foods if they are not in the house.
+In an ideal world, we would like to think that the foods that are classified as trigger foods everyone should be able to have a balanced approach and know when to stop.
+HOWEVER, many people don’t, and if they have a trigger food around them, they will tend to binge frequently, but it’s hard to binge on these foods if they are not in the house.

 To help minimise this trait I’d recommend removing them from the household to stop temptation and easy access.
 If you do find that you’re craving them, have them… in moderation!
 For example, I love brownies, pancakes etc but I don’t keep them in my house instead i keep other sweet sources such as fruits or low calorie snacks like jelly in my house.